-The maximum cost share includes additional cost tier copayments, pharmacy copayments and coinsurance as well as the eligible medical expenses that accrue toward the in-network out-of-pocket maximum.
-After a per member or per family plan year maximum cost sharing is met, the Plan will pay 100% of in-network covered essential health benefits for the remainder of the plan year.
+The maximum cost share includes additional cost tier copayments as well as the eligible medical and pharmacy expenses that accrue toward the in-network out-of-pocket maximum.
+After a per member or per family plan year maximum cost sharing is met, the Plan will pay 100% of innetwork covered services for the remainder of the plan year.